 In real estate, it's location, location, location.
 In investing, the same bit of wisdom also has a place.
 Where you put your investments—meaning the type of account you choose—can make a major difference in how much you can earn, after tax, over time.
 That's because different investments are subject to different tax rules, and different types of accounts have different tax treatment.
-Attempting to sort investments into accounts to lower your overall tax bill—a strategy often called active asset location—has the potential to help lower your overall tax bill.
+Sorting your investments into different accounts—a strategy often called asset location—has the potential to help lower your overall tax bill.

 Should you use your brokerage account for the real estate investment trust (REIT) fund you are investing in, or would it be better in your tax-deferred annuity?
 What about the growth stocks you have been eyeing or the municipal bonds you are laddering toward retirement income—should those go into a Roth account or into your taxable account?

-"You can't control market returns, and you can't control tax law, but you can control how you use accounts that offer tax advantages—and good decisions about their use can add significantly to your bottom line," says Matthew Kenigsberg, Vice President, Investment & Tax Solutions at Fidelity Investments.
+"You can't control market returns, and you can't control tax law, but you can control how you use accounts that offer tax advantages—and good decisions about their use can add significantly to your bottom line," says Brad Koval, director of Investment & Tax Solutions at Fidelity Investments.
 While tax treatment is important, investors should start with a strategy for the mix of investments they will own.
 That asset allocation strategy should be based on goals, financial situation, risk tolerance, and investment horizon.
-Once your asset allocation is in place, active asset location may be worth considering, in an attempt to help improve after-tax returns.
+Once your asset allocation is in place, asset location may be worth considering, in an attempt to help improve after-tax returns.

-Let's look at a hypothetical example (illustrated below).
-Say Adrian is thinking about investing $250,000 in a taxable bond fund for 20 years.
-For this example, we will assume Adrian pays a 35.8% marginal income tax rate and the bond fund is assumed to earn a 6% rate of return each year—before taxes.
+Let's look at a hypothetical example.
+Say Adrian, age 40, is thinking about diversifying his portfolio by investing $250,000 in a taxable bond fund.
+For this example, we will assume Adrian pays a 35.8% marginal income tax rate on net investment income and the bond fund is assumed to earn a 6% rate of return each year—before taxes.
 (Actual rates of return may vary.)